memo-db/live2d-renderer-lite/readme.md

     paused?: boolean = false
     // The speed of the animation eg. 0.5 is half as fast. speed?: number = 1
-    // The current scale of the model, aka the zoom factor. scale?: number = 1
+    // The starting scale of the model, aka the zoom factor. scale?: number = 1
     // The lowest scale/zoom that should be allowed. minScale?: number = 0.1